Game design

-Development process
+In academic research, game design falls within the field of game studies (not to be confused with game theory, which studies strategic decision making, primarily in non-game situations).

+Process of design

-Game design is part of a game's development from concept to its final form.
-Typically, the development process is an iterative process, with repeated phases of testing and revision.
+Game design is part of a game's development from concept to final form.
+Typically, the development process is iterative, with repeated phases of testing and revision.
 During revision, additional design or re-design may be needed.